datocms/react-datocms/README.md

 - For `heading` nodes, you might want to add an anchor;
 - For `code` nodes, you might want to use a custom sytax highlighting component like [`prism-react-renderer`](https://github.com/FormidableLabs/prism-react-renderer);
+- For all possible node types, refer to the [list of typeguard functions defined in the main `structured-text` package](https://github.com/datocms/structured-text/tree/main/packages/utils#typescript-type-guards).
+The [DAST format documentation](https://www.datocms.com/docs/structured-text/dast) has additional details.

 In this case, you can easily override default rendering rules with the `customRules` prop.